Jacksgong/android-project-combine/README.md

 # Android Project Combine

-You can using this toolset to combine multiple Android gradle projects.
+Combine multiple android projects on one Android Studio window.

 ## WHAT ABOUT THIS?